jacksonsdean/evolutionary-robotics/README.md

 ### Disclaimer
 This project is a work in progress.
 The code is not production ready, and may contain bugs.

 Most development/testing has been on Windows so not sure if it works on Mac or Linux.

+## Credits
+This project uses a custom version of [Pyrosim](https://github.com/jbongard/pyrosim) and was developed for Dr. Joshua Bongard's Evolutionary Robotics course at the University of Vermont.
+Check out the course's open [subreddit](https://www.reddit.com/r/ludobots/) for more information.
+Video examples of this project are available on [YouTube](https://www.youtube.com/channel/UCc9_Sf3XFUdJOO1ZvAcdZsg).